hanez/checkpw/README.md

 ## License

-chkpwd is licensed under the Apache License, Version 2.0.
+chkusr is licensed under the Apache License, Version 2.0.

 See LICENSE for details.